De ruyter History, Family Crest & Coats of Arms

 The surname De ruyter was first found in Austria, where the name contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.

-Important Dates for the De ruyter family
+Early History of the De ruyter family

 This web page shows only a small excerpt of our De ruyter research.
 Another 109 words (8 lines of text) covering the years 1634, 1740, 1837, 1826, 1627, 1608, 1665, 1712, 1816, 1899, 1871, 1564 and 1638 are included under the topic Early De ruyter History in all our PDF Extended History products and printed products wherever possible.